 When humans first evolved, they knew only how to walk on soil and uneven terrain.
 Now that most people walk on flat ground, the walking cycle that we’ve developed isn’t as useful anymore, and evolution hasn’t caught up yet.
 The right shoes should take the blow off your heel strike and protect your joints.

 Massaging and releasing that built-up tension in your feet and legs consistently will benefit you in the long run.
 You can do this with lotion or muscle balm or purchase an at-home foot spa.
+Another great way to relax is to buy the best foot massager you can get.
 You’ll also want to trim long nails and cut back callouses to make sure your feet fit correctly in your shoes.